Selling Your Business 101 – The Financially Simple GuideOctober 17, 2017

 Since I’ve told you that a good business plan is essential, or foundational to your business’s success, you need to know what’s in one.
 Here is an overview of the basics:

 I wrote a comprehensive article recently about exactly what needs to be in a good business plan, and it’s received all sorts of press.
 In this article, I dove into every aspect giving step-by-step instructions, and suggestions.
-Use that page as your starting point if you don’t have a business plan, and a revisit if you already have one.
+Use that page as your starting point if you don’t have a business plan, or revisit it if you already have one.

 Yes, a business plan is time-consuming and frustrating, and that’s not what we entrepreneurs want to hear.
 We have an amazing product or an incredible service, and we want to jump right into business and get that product or service to our customers who must be desperate for what we have to offer.
 Let’s make big money now.
 Back up.
 Timeout.
 You’re going to become that guy who gets thrown off the bull and trampled.
 I challenge you to stop.
 Stop right now.
 No matter where you are in your business’s life cycle, take the time to write out a business plan.

-In one of my companies, Heritage Investors, my business partner and I sat down with our employees a couple of years ago, and we built a business plan.
-We clearly defined who we wanted to work with, what we wanted to offer, and how we would provide it.
+When our team built a business plan a few years ago, we clearly defined who we wanted to work with, what we wanted to offer, and how we would provide it.
 Our team projected a gain of 25% per year, but because all of us were working on the same goals and moving in the same direction, we actually averaged 50% growth per year.
 That’s double the revenue we anticipated!

 After building our business plan, we broke up our goals into 90-day sprints where we focused on one key item.
 One.
 Now that key item was multi-faceted, but we stuck to one item every 90 days.
 Within our sprints, we met monthly to evaluate our progress to reach the goal.
 Often, we met weekly to assess what we needed to do in order to reach our monthly goal.
-Our entire company’s focus was on achieving the goals we created as a team, and we held each other accountable for reaching those goals.
+Our entire focus was on achieving the goals we created as a team and holding each other accountable for reaching those goals.

-Our business plan propelled us forward.
+The business plan propelled us forward.
 It provided us with motivation and inspiration.
 When we met each short-term goal, we celebrated, knowing that we could achieve our “ultimate goal.”
-For us, the business plan was THE tool for our business’s monthly, quarterly, and yearly success.
+For us, the business plan was THE tool for monthly, quarterly, and yearly success.

-It’s not just me, folks.
-I’m helping clients all over the United States grow their businesses to sell them by creating a recurring foundation in the form of a business plan.
+It’s not just our team, folks.
+We’re helping clients all over the United States grow their businesses to sell them by creating a recurring foundation in the form of a business plan.
 I don’t care if you have 1 employee, 10 employees, or 300 employees.
-Every business has to get the employees, their team members, to buy-in to the business’s goal.
+Every business has to get the employees, their team members, to buy into the business’s goal.
 If the team gets it, they’re happier, they’re more fulfilled, and they’re more motivated.
 They hold themselves and each other accountable.
 They propel you to greatness and your business to success.